aschrdr/higher_order_network_structure_inference/README.md

 GitHub repo for the paper "Higher-Order Network Structure Inference".

 The code is written in Python and can be found in the folder Code; the functions needed to run the algorithm are in the file functions_for_analysis.ipynb.
-A toy example of the algorithm itself can be run in the file example.ipynb.
+A toy example of the algorithm itself can be run in the file example.ipynb (the path to Gurobi optimizer is needed).

 Full citation: